 Understanding the strengths and weaknesses of each employee is the key to unlocking the true potential for every employee and team.
 Understanding these qualities can enable leaders to make better decisions and deliver more effective performance.
 When you know the strengths and weaknesses of your employees, you can delegate tasks according to their capabilities.
 You can help them understand which skill areas they need to improve.
 This type of support and feedback can help your employees learn to trust themselves and boost confidence in the workplace.

-Your employees may have some talents or skills that the job didn’t require, and they didn’t get the opportunity to showcase but can be valuable for the team.
-Find out what your employees are passionate about and how these skills can help them in their jobs.
+Your employees may have some talents or skills that the job didn’t require, and they didn’t get the opportunity to showcase, but they can be valuable to the team.
+Find out what your employees are passionate about and how these skills can help them.
 Value personal skills as much as their professional talents and help them find different ways to incorporate their talents into their jobs for their betterment and the company’s growth.
 When your employees do what they love to do, they will work more confidently and efficiently.

-Assign incrementally challenging tasks to your employees and provide constructive feedback to them.
-This can help them develop their skills and also learn new ones while working on these tasks.
-A stretch assignment challenges an employee to act outside of their routine work or comfort zone.
+Assign incrementally challenging tasks to your employees and provide constructive feedback.
+This can help them develop their skills and learn new ones while working on these tasks.
+A stretch assignment challenges employees to act outside their routine work or comfort zone.
 Stretch assignments encourage exploratory learning and creative thinking.
-When looking for ways to build confidence in your employees, assigning stretch assignments can be a great way as achieving new accomplishments using newly acquired skills can bolster self-confidence in employees.
+When looking for ways to build confidence in your employees, assigning stretch assignments can be a great way to achieve new accomplishments using newly acquired skills can bolster self-confidence in employees.

 Please don’t assume that the employees know you appreciate their improvement.
 Make sure they hear from you.
 Keep an eye on the work of your employees and monitor their progress.
 Let them know how they are improving.
-When employees acknowledge their development, they are motivated to do even better and positively accept future challenges.
+Employees are motivated to do even better when they acknowledge their development and positively accept future challenges.
 Recognition from a respected leader in the organization can be a great motivator for them.
-If you have a new member in your team who is struggling, guide them in developing a desirable behaviour to succeed in their role.
+If you have a new member in your team who is struggling, guide them in developing desirable behavior to succeed in their role.
 This will help boost employee confidence and morale in the workplace.